NEW MEXICO

 MINE INFORMATON

 The Crystal Collector and friends search 100 year old tailings for Azurite, Malachite, Smithsonite, and more!
 The location is the Graphic Mine in New Mexico.
-Search on Facebook for their page to go digging.
+Search “Bill’s Rock Shop in Magdalena” for information to dig at this location.

 EQUIPMENT NEEDED